ServoCryptid/HeartbeatArchitectures/README.md

 # HeartbeatArchitectures
-For the Distributed System lecture; centralized, ring adn all to all.
+For the Distributed System lecture; centralized, ring and all to all.